futureledwaba/futureledwaba/README.md

-- 👋 Hi, I’m @futureledwaba
+- 👋 Hi,
-- 👀 I’m interested in ..computer coding.
+- 👀 I’m interested in .
-- 🌱 I’m currently learning ...level 2 IT
+- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...How to back a bank
+- 💞️ I’m looking to collaborate on .
-- 📫 How to reach me ...future led web as gmail.com
+- 📫 How to reach me ...

 <!---
 futureledwaba/futureledwaba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.